wyleyr/hankel1867tr/04-II-GeneralTheoryOfForms.md

 </span>
 </p>
 <p lang="en">
-Under the presupposition of commutativity of the product, however, one has
+Under the assumption of commutativity of the product, however, one has
 <span class="numbered" id="p.33eq1*" data-label="1*">
 \begin{equation}
 b\frac{a}{b} = a